-The first thing I do is paint samples up with real paint on my 12×12 SmallWall® boards that are available at Sherwin-Williams or on their website.
+The first thing I do is paint samples up with real paint on my 12×12 SmallWall® boards that are available at Sherwin-Williams.
 These boards are the closest thing to painting on drywall that you can get, plus with their adhesive strip on the back you can move them to different walls in different lighting so that you make better paint color decisions.
 Their design is patented, and I haven’t found a better product for sampling paint colors.

 You get a much more accurate read on what the color will look like with these large samples than you can with a teeny-tiny printed card in a paint company’s fan deck surrounded by other colors.
 I placed a few of the samples I have with me all the time in the master bathroom to give you an idea of how you should test paint color – NOT by painting directly on the wall!

 Oh, and always test against trim to make sure you are going to get the contrast (or lack of contrast) that you are going for!

 Ok, back to the paint colors that I chose for the House for Hope Designer Showhouse.
 Here is the mudroom and laundry room:

 design by Rhoda of Southern Hospitality

 Here’s the bonus room with the anchor neutral.
 The custom bookcase/entertainment center is Pure White like the trim in the room, but has a dark dusty blue in the back of the unit only.
 I like to do entertainment units with dark back walls so the television blends in a little better.
 You will see this color used again in the home, but in different placements.

 bonus room design by Kari Ann from Thistlewood Farms